kf1375/Simple_Gesture_Detection/README.md

 Z (Yaw) actually does not matter in this scenario.

 ### Note:
 - Rotational Center is the position on the pen that we grab from there.

-C = [whatever X, whatever Y, h]

 ```
 Z